Diabetes is a serious, life-long disorder for which there is no cure.

 Type 2 diabetes is a chronic condition where the body either becomes resistant to the normal effects of insulin or loses the capacity to produce enough insulin.
 Learn more about type 2 diabetes.

-The good news is that research show type 2 diabetes can be largely prevented with a healthy lifestyle.
+The good news is that research shows type 2 diabetes can be largely prevented with a healthy lifestyle.
 This means maintaining a healthy weight, being physically active on most (if not all) days of the week, and eating a healthy diet.

 There is also strong evidence that even people who are at high risk of developing type 2 diabetes can prevent or delay the onset of this condition by following a healthy lifestyle.
 Learn more about risk factors and how you can reduce your risk to develop type 2 diabetes.

 Measure your risk

 Knowing if you are at risk of developing type 2 diabetes is important.
 The sooner diabetes is diagnosed and managed, the less likely it is that you will develop serious complications.
 Remember, type 2 diabetes is a silent condition, so you might not know you have it.
 For every person diagnosed, there is likely to be another who goes undiagnosed.